milicevica23/whoami/content/events/2025/online-pixi-telekom/index.md

   - name: video
     url: "https://www.youtube.com/watch?v=u5igKtEiKr8"
 ---
-More about this presentation you can find on the George Heiler [blog post](https://georgheiler.com/event/magenta-pixi-25/).
+You can find more information about this presentation on Georg Heiler's [blog post](https://georgheiler.com/event/magenta-pixi-25/).